Developing a strong value proposition is an essential component of successfully bringing a product to market.

-"So copywriters will take the value proposition and turn that into copy for your website."
+Copywriters will take the value proposition and turn that into copy for your website.

-"Your branding team, when they're doing advertising, digital and media buys, or ad copy, they're going to start with the value prop.
-Among other things, they're going to need personas, your branding, strategy, etc. But the value prop is used by those professionals."
+A branding team will start with the value prop when doing advertising, digital and media buys, or ad copy.
+Among other things, they're going to need personas, your branding, strategy, etc. But the value prop is used by those professionals.

-"The designers are going to want to create a visual representation of your value prop.
+Designers are going to want to create a visual representation of your value prop.
 Creative, different design logos, images, graphics, all those elements should reinforce your value proposition and they should be consistent.
-They are going to be consumers of your value prop."
+They are going to be consumers of your value prop.